cjarro-uky/Lab-1-1/Lab-1.md

 | blue     | electrolytic | 100000000 |---       | ---     | 106000000     | Out of Range |

 *a.)
 Do the instruments agree with the expected value?*
-Yes, they agree with the values for the most part, the values are a little off but that is because the values are so small and our Fluke DMM may not be able to accurately measure at that precision.
+Yes, they agree with the values, for the most part, the values are a little off but that is because the values are so small and our Fluke DMM may not be able to accurately measure at that precision.

 *b.)
 Does the polarity affect the measurement of the electrolytic capacitor?*
 Yes, it does affect the measurements of the electrolytic capacitors but not enough to alter our values.